StuartCowley/api-playground-strapi-backend/README.md

 | ArtworksPageIntroduction     | String    |          |  The introduction text for the artworks page |

 ## Setup
 - The project must be run locally.
-Running `npm i` will install the project, create all the needed tables and will populate the interface (accessible at localhost:1337/admin), but will not provide any data.
+Running `npm i` will install the project and create all the needed tables, then running `npm run develop` will start the application in development mode (with editing enabled), accessed by visiting `localhost:1337/admin`.
+The interface will be prepopulated by all the existing fields, but will not contain any data.
 - A `.env` file must be created in the same format as `.env.example`
+- Once running, start the front end application (follow instructions for installation in the [front end repo code](https://github.com/StuartCowley/api-playground-strapi)).

-### Node version
+### Troubleshooting setup
-You  must have node version ^16.0.0 installed locally to run the project.
+- **Node version**: You  must have node version ^16.0.0 installed locally to run the project.
 Run `node --version` to check your currently used version, and if required a node version version such as [nvm](https://github.com/nvm-sh/nvm) or [n](https://github.com/tj/n) can be used to install it.
+- If there are any 403 errors being generated, these can be fixed in the back end repo by going to Settings -> Roles (under `Users & permissions plugin`) -> Public, and setting permissions for all needed endpoints to `find` and `find-one`, then saving.
+- If these endpoints are now returning a 404 error, populate some data via the Content Manager interface, then save, publish, and refresh the front end application.

 ## Strapi info
 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.